CBussom/TagApp/Weekly Reports/Weekly Report(10-04).md

     + **Progress and Issues:**
       + A simple GUI was created
       + GUI is sloppy could use some updating
-      + Main Branch Created in GitHub
     + **Next Week's Goals:**
       + Add a Lobby and list to show bluetooth connections
       + learn more about creating the GUI
       + rework some of the GUI to make the files/code more simple
       + look into more bluetooth documentation
-      + learn about a possible way to remove players from a game using the GUI, possibly a leave game button
+      + learn about a possible way to remove players from a game using the GUI, possibly a leave game BLUETOOTH WORKING HIGHEST PRIORITY

 + ## Greg Salisbury
     + **Goals of last week:**